MarkosKon/already-styled-components/README.md

 | bc              | background-color                                                                                                                                                                                                                                      | string                  | "#313131"                             |
 | hc              | :hover color                                                                                                                                                                                                                                          | string                  | "orangered"                           |

-##### Example 2 (extending DesktopList)
+##### Example 2 (extending the default DesktopList)

 In this example we change the colors of the DesktopList when we scroll down.
-That is, if the Navbar is "fixed top".
+That is, if the Navbar is "fixed top" which is the default behavior.

 ```jsx
 import React from "react";